 - Financial Habits: If you can responsibly use a credit card, using it only for necessities that you will immediately repay, then your financial habits would suit a credit card long-term.
 If, however, you cannot carefully use a credit card and will not be able to repay what you purchase, then you need to be honest about those habits and try to stay as financially healthy as possible.

 - Rewards Options: If you will use your credit card responsibly, then you can look into the best rewards program for you, based on how and where you spend your money.
 If you often use a certain brand, then looking into a credit card with that company can be beneficial.
-If you are not brand-specific, then a general cash back program might be best for you.
+If you are not brand-specific, then a general cash back program might be right for you.

 Before getting a credit card, you must be sure you understand all of the pros and cons so you can choose the best financial course for you.
-Knowing how a credit works, what types of credit cards are available and what to consider before applying can help you to narrow down all of the options into a short list to potentially apply for when you are ready.
+Knowing how a credit works, what types of credit cards are available and what to consider before applying can help you narrow down all of the options into a short list to potentially apply for when you are ready.

 How to Apply for the Right Credit Card

 Choosing the best credit card for you requires an honest look at your financial history and credit score, plus an understanding of how you can use that credit in the future.
 If you are prepared to apply for a credit card, then you need to compare a few options based on your qualifications and the benefits and costs of each.
-Comparing your top two or three choices can help you to narrow down the options to find the best decision.
+Comparing your top two or three choices can help you to narrow down the options to find the right one.

 Before applying for a credit card, be sure to read the fine print so you understand all of the potential costs and benefits of each option.
 Know the fees and any potential penalties you might incur, and then be sure to choose based on a logical comparison, rather than any excitement over potential travel offers or other initial bonuses.